Ken Choy

 Ken Choy is an American writer of Chinese-Native Hawaiian ethnicity.
 He also is a performance artist and actor and owns and operates a shopping business in Southern California.

-Choy was the subject of a two-part series on KCBS-TV Los Angeles that featured his book, "Make Money Shopping," his web site, Makemoneyshopping.org, and his shopping and mystery shopping business.
+Choy was the subject of a two-part series on KCBS-TV Los Angeles that featured his book "Make Money Shopping," his website, Makemoneyshopping.org, and his shopping and mystery shopping business.

 Theatre and activism

 Upon arriving in the Twin Cities, Choy immediately involved himself in the Asian American Renaissance, an Asian American arts organization.
 He taught classes and hosted AARGH!!, the Asian American Cabaret with poet and performance artist David Mura.

-In 1992, Choy toured his one-man show Buzz Off Butterfly around the country.
-Under the auspices of the performance group he founded, Asian Pacific American Renegades, he also directed and organized the large scale Asian American performance presentation at the Walker Art Center, "Miss Appropriated."
-He is discussed in Dorinne K. Kondo's "About Face," and Linda Frye Burnham's "High Performance" as well as David A. Schlossman's "Actors and Activists," and Deborah Wong's "Speak it Louder".
+In 1992, Choy toured his one-man show Buzz Off Butterfly nationwide.
+He also directed and organized the large scale Asian American performance presentation "Miss Appropriated" at the Walker Art Center under the auspices of the performance group he founded, Asian Pacific American Renegades.
+Choy is discussed in Dorinne K. Kondo's "About Face," Linda Frye Burnham's "High Performance," David A. Schlossman's "Actors and Activists," and Deborah Wong's "Speak it Louder".

-In 1993, Choy, along with Juliana Pegues, staged a protest at the Minnesota Opera performance of Madama Butterfly.
-Choy and Pegues protested inside the theater during the performance and were arrested for disorderly conduct.
-Although Choy was dressed in women's clothing, erroneous press accounts stated that he was naked.
-The two were ordered to pay a $25 fine.
+In 1993, Choy and Juliana Pegues staged a "die-in" protest at the Minnesota Opera performance of Madama Butterfly at St. Paul's Ordway Music Theatre.
+During the performance, Choy, dressed in women's clothing, and Pegues simulated their deaths by repeatedly falling in front of the orchestra pit while shouting, "No more Butterfly!".
+They were arrested for disorderly conduct and fined $25 after the charges were reduced to a petty misdemeanor.
+Choy stated that the protest was aimed at the offensive portrayal of Asia and Asian people in Madam Butterfly, asserting that it "perpetuates the notion of Asian lives as expendable."

 In 1994, Choy received $5,000 as part of the Playwright's Center Jerome Fellowship in Minnesota.
-The program stated that he used the grant "for three months of travel and study in the Hawaiian Islands," researching and interviewing the family members and island natives, "focusing on disenfranchisement and the disappearance of island culture due to industrialization, white settlement, tourism and environmental racism."
+The program stated that he used the grant "for three months of travel and study in the Hawaiian Islands," researching and interviewing family members and island natives, "focusing on disenfranchisement and the disappearance of island culture due to industrialization, white settlement, tourism and environmental racism."

-Choy founded and was co-chair of PAVE (Pan Asian Voices for Equality) and the Miss Saigon Protest Committee with Rita Nakashima Brock.
+Choy founded and was co-chair of Pan Asian Voices for Equality (PAVE) and the Miss Saigon Protest Committee with Rita Nakashima Brock.

 Writing

-Choy is the author of the novel "My Loveable Combustible Asian American Nuclear Family" and his video blog, "From Chaos to Love: "My Loveable Combustible Asian American Nuclear Family" journey.
+Choy is the author of the book My Loveable Combustible Asian American Nuclear Family and the creator of the video blog, From Chaos to Love: My Loveable Combustible Asian American Nuclear Family journey.

 He is the creator of the journalistic dialectic, "Living with Bill and Rob," an ongoing research project which explores the link between racism and mental illness and how those both are unflinchingly harnessed as a viable excuse for lack of human and community involvement and participation.
 Choy traversed those manifestations in a roommate situation with the titular subjects.

 His screenplay Lazy Susan won first place in the Boulder Asian Film Festival in 2005.